Pissing contest: Etymology

-Female world record
+Female contests

 Havelock Ellis, in his book Studies in the Psychology of Sex, describes a female pissing contest in Belgium, in which two women each stood over a bottle with a funnel and urinated into it, the winner being the one who most nearly filled the bottle.
 Women can, once they have learned the right technique, urinate standing.
 A comic song from 17th-century Belgium is about a similar contest, aiming into a shoe, between three women seeking to impress a man.

 There is also early Irish literature about female pissing contests.
 In the story "Aided Derbforgaill" several women compete to see who can urinate deepest into a pile of snow.
 The winner is Derbforgaill, wife of Lugaid Riab nDerg, but the other women attack her out of jealousy and mutilate her by gouging out her eyes and cutting off her nose, ears, and hair, resulting in her death.
 Her husband Lugaid also dies, from grief, and Cú Chulainn avenges the deaths by demolishing a house with the women inside, killing 150.